-College-level writing skills on exams; Communication skills for discussion and articulation of questions.
-Completion of reading assignments and hand-outs.
+College-level writing skills on exams: Communication skills for discussion and articulation of questions: Completion of reading assignments and hand-outs.
 It is recommended that the student read through each chapter before lecture and eventually work through the suggested problems.
+For discussions there will be a handout to be completed and turned in at the end of discussion.
+Each discussion will have a value of 1 point, which will essentially be "free" points to be added to the student's point total, earned from the subsequent individual exam.
+Discussions will reinforce topics covered in lecture.
+The discussion before an exam will be utilized for the answering of questions.